All Episodes

 So although I may not have been involved in it directly, I was feeling the effects of it.

-The American citizens who are seeing this unravel behind before their eyes, they are watching, and it was making it difficult for us who had nothing to do with this side of the house to do our job because I'm going out trying to talk to witnesses, you know, recruiting sources, and they they it was almost like a mistrust.
+The American citizens who are seeing this unravel before their eyes, they are watching, and it was making it difficult for us, who had nothing to do with this side of the house, to do our jobs because I'm going out trying to talk to witnesses, you know, recruiting sources.

-And it it became, like I said in the op-ed, almost exhausting to constantly have to separate myself.
+And it became, like I said in the op-ed, almost exhausting to constantly have to separate myself.

 How am I supposed to be held accountable and responsible for what's going on?